MohitChauhan183/Spend-Sense/README.md

 # **FinanceGPT**

 FinanceGPT helps you take control of your finances.
 It offers personalized financial advice, similar to consulting with a human advisor.
 With features like AI chat and goal planning, FinanceGPT helps you achieve your financial goals.
 Built with Next.js and AI technology, this open-source template helps developers create their own financial advisory tools.
-As more people look for smart ways to manage their money, this template lets you build your own financial advisor app quickly and easily
+As more people look for smart ways to manage their money, this template lets you build your own financial advisor app quickly and easily.

 ## Live Demo